FatmaSliti/market-management-MT1/README.md

 ## Frontend

 The frontend part of this project is responsible for providing a user-friendly interface for accessing and managing the attachments.
-It is developed using modern web technologies, including HTML, CSS, and JavaScript.
+It is developed using modern web technologies, including HTML, CSS, JavaScript and React.js

 ### Technologies Used

-- HTML5, CSS3, JavaScript
+- HTML5, CSS, JavaScript
 - React.js: A JavaScript library for building user interfaces
 - React Router: A library for routing in a React application

-You can customize and extend the frontend components and pages to fit your specific requirements.

 ### Screenshots

-Here are some screenshots of the frontend interface:
+Here are some screenshots for the frontend interface:

 ![home](screenshots/home.png)